isugar21sum/isugar21sum/README.md

 - 👋 Hi, I’m @isugar21sum
-- 👀 I’m interested in personal equity and systematic failers
+- 👀 I’m interested in sprocesion of systematic failers effects on value human equity.
 - 🌱 I’m currently learning the proceses and procedures to policy and rules and regulations that admin them
 - 💞️ I’m looking to collaborate compiling 10 years of passion projects and programs data to effect systematic changes.
 - 📫 How to reach me Email: firstglobalcultist@gmail.com